Vaccinations and Gulf War Veterans

 Gulf War vaccinations

 - Standard series of inoculations against infectious diseases provided to any U.S. citizen traveling to the Gulf (including yellow fever, typhoid, cholera, hepatitis B, meningitis, whooping cough, polio, tetanus)

 Gulf War Veterans may be eligible for a variety of VA benefits, including:

 - Gulf War Registry health exam, a free exam for possible long-term health problems associated with Gulf War service

 - Disability compensation for diseases related to military service.
 VA presumes certain medically unexplained illnesses are related to Gulf War service without regard to cause.

 Learn more about benefits related to Gulf War service.

 Research on vaccinations and Gulf War Veterans

-The Institute of Medicine (IOM) of the National Academy of Sciences concluded in its report Gulf War and Health: Depleted Uranium, Sarin, Pyridostigmine Bromide, and Vaccines (2000) that there is inadequate or insufficient evidence to determine whether an association does or does not exist between multiple vaccinations and long-term adverse health problems.
+The Health and Medicine Division (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine concluded in its report Gulf War and Health: Depleted Uranium, Sarin, Pyridostigmine Bromide, and Vaccines (2000) that there is inadequate or insufficient evidence to determine whether an association does or does not exist between multiple vaccinations and long-term adverse health problems.